- How Testing Works at Reliant

 1. Contact your primary care provider’s office to discuss symptoms or testing needs.

 2. If testing is recommended, an order is placed by a Reliant Medical Group provider and a testing appointment is scheduled, generally on the same day or next day, in one of our drive-thru testing locations in Auburn, Leominster or Marlboro.
 We do not offer “walk-in” testing.

 3. When you arrive at the testing site, you will stay in your car.
 You will need to show a photo ID and check in.

 4. A clinician will come to your car to collect a sample from your nose to test for COVID-19.
 Your test will be sent to Quest Diagnostics.
 If your provider also ordered a flu test, a sample may also be taken to test for the flu virus.

 5. Your test results will come back to the Reliant provider who ordered your test.
 We expect that you will be notified of your test results within 3-5 days, but the exact timeframe will depend on the lab’s volume (Quest Diagnostics).
+You will receive an automated call from Reliant with your test result.
+If your result is positive, you will also be contacted by your primary care provider’s office within one business day.
+All results will also be available in MyChart.
 Please know that if you have not heard from us, your results are not available yet.
 We will communicate with you promptly when we receive your results from the lab.
-Negative results will also be available in MyChart.

-Our testing locations in Auburn and Leominster have moved from the parking lots outside of our offices to nearby, former Sears Automotive locations.
+Our testing locations in Auburn, Leominster Southboro have moved from the parking lots outside of our offices to nearby, former Sears Automotive locations.
 These moves allow us to still safely perform open-air, drive-thru testing, but provide the ability to better control the climate and shield our staff and patients from winter weather.

 The new testing locations are: